Where is Neil Lennon now?

 When Mowbray left the club, Lennon took over as caretaker manager and was given the role on a full time basis in 2010.

 Check out these great deals on replica football shirts and grab yourself a bargain.

 In May 2014 after four successful years at Celtic winning three league titles and two Scottish Cups Lennon announced his departure from the club.

 Neil Lennon was back in football in October 2014 when he was appointed manager of struggling Championship side Bolton Wanderers.

-After a nightmare 18 months at the club with the club facing bankrupty as well as struggling on the pitch, Lennon left by mutual consent after the new consortium led by former player Dean Holdsworth decided that they wanted to bring in their own manager.
+After a nightmare 18 months at the club with the club facing bankrupty as well as struggling on the pitch, Lennon left by mutual consent after the new consortium led by ex football Dean Holdsworth decided that they wanted to bring in their own manager.

 In July 2016, Lennon was part of the BBC’s pundit team for their coverage of Northern Ireland games in Euro 2016.

 It wasn’t long before Lennon was back in football, and he was appointed the new manager of Scottish Championship side Hibernian in June 2016.